Marriage in modern China: Arranged marriages

 Research has shown that the enforcement of the law has not necessarily been able to stop the practice of parents arranging marriages completely, but a change in the practice is evident.
 In the last fifty years, data indicates that parental involvement in marriage decisions has decreased in all areas of China and among the majority of the population.

 Total control in the marriage decisions of children by parents is rare in China today, but parental involvement in decision making now takes on a different form.
 Parental involvement can range from introducing potential spouses to giving advice on marriage decisions.
 As the family is an important institution in Chinese culture, parents may no longer hold absolute control but continue to be influential in the decisions of their children’s marriages.
 Marriage decisions are important to parents because families are understood not simply in the present but as lineages existing throughout time in which living generations pay tribute to ancestors.
 Additionally, women are generally expected to marry men who are economically better off than themselves in a practice called hypergamy.
 Thus, marriage can be beneficial for the entire family.

 Living with married children

 Outside of marriage decisions, parents may also be involved in the married lives of their children through their living arrangements.
-Although many couples now have their own separate residence, residential patterns of parents and children very according to different circumstances.
+Although many couples now have their own separate residence, residential patterns of parents and children vary according to different circumstances.
 The occurrence of parents and their married children living together changes over the course of their lifetime as circumstances like childcare needs for the married couples arise, or when parents become widowed, and/or consideration of the health of parents.